Fighting Corruption-A A +A

 An Independent View

-'Determine the causes of inefficiency, red tape, mismanagement, fraud and corruption within the Government and make recommendations for their elimination and the observance of high standards of ethics and efficiency.'
+‘Determining the causes of inefficiency, red tape, mismanagement, fraud, and corruption in the Government and make recommendations for their elimination and the observance of high standards of ethics and efficiency.’

 We wish the Ombudsman would give far more attention to this vital corruption prevention role.
 Instead it gets buried by those who present voluminous documentary evidence in a successful attempt to discombobulate the well-meaning (we hope) officials.
 The resources required to plan, design, develop, and implement government systems in which corruption opportunities are minimized are tiny in comparison with trying to find the truth from the van loads of documents dealing with a single case.

 Ombudsman Conchita Carpio Morales says she believes the Janet Napoles case will be resolved within a year.
 We doubt.
 In the case of alleged overpriced computers in Bacolod’s schools, Pelagio Apostol, Ombudsman-Visayas submitted his resolution of the case and forwarded it to Conchita Carpio-Morales on 28 June 2012.
 But it took another 15 months for the Ombudsman’s Assistant Special Prosecutor Anna Isabel Aurellano to re-write Apostol’s resolution and for it to be approved by Ombudsman Carpio Morales.
 Was there any value-added in these last two steps?
 I doubt.
 The Ombudsman’s Visayas Office is perfectly capable of writing a definitive resolution.